 If a new listener was curious enough to ask a thrash fan about the key songs that defined this subgenre of metal, most likely you would be referred to this song, “Master of Puppets.”
 It has an anthemic quality and encapsulates everything fans love, and it has aged remarkably well since 1986 when it came out.
 You don’t see many audiences today getting this excited over a 31-year-old song:

-But before it conquered the world and outlasted the glam metal it had passionately opposed, thrash metal developed largely from the edgier hardcore punk scene that was generating buzz, especially in the San Francisco Bay Area and Washington DC.
-Bands that were part of this scene had turned up the aggression (and the leftist political views) from classic punk bands like The Ramones and Dead Boys.
+Before it conquered the world and outlasted the glam metal it had passionately opposed, thrash metal developed partially from the edgy hardcore punk scene that was generating buzz, especially in the San Francisco Bay Area and Washington DC.
+Bands that were part of this scene had turned up the aggression (and the leftist/anarchist political views) from classic punk bands like The Ramones and Dead Boys.
 Authenticity and attitude became the most highly prized traits in a band’s sound, often as a trade-off with instrumental prowess.

 “New York’s alright…if you like drunks in your doorway.” – Fear, “New York’s Alright If You Like Saxophones”